microsoft/SparseSC/docs/azure-batch-bash.md

     CONTAINER_NAME= name,
     # local directory with the parameters, and where the results will go
     BATCH_DIRECTORY= batchdir,
+	# Keep the pool around after the run, which saves time when doing
+	# multiple batch jobs, as it typically takes a few minutes to spin up a
+	# pool of VMs
+    DELETE_POOL_WHEN_DONE=False,
+	# Keeping the job details can be useful for debugging:
+    DELETE_JOB_WHEN_DONE=False
     )

 # run the batch job